-The Centre for the Critical Study of Apocalyptic and Millenarian Movements (CenSAMM) is pleased to announce its first annual conference, to be held at the University of Bedfordshire (Bedford Campus) 27-28 June 2019.
+The Centre for the Critical Study of Apocalyptic and Millenarian Movements (CenSAMM) is pleased to announce its 2020 annual conference, to be held at the University of Bedfordshire UK (Bedford Campus) 29-30 June 2020.
+The theme of the conference is:

 John J. Collins (Yale Divinity School)